alexa/apl-core-library/doc/scenegraph.md

 * A pointer to the **next modified** drawing node.
 This is the *dirty* list of nodes that have changed since the last scene graph retrieval.
 * A set of boolean **flags**.
 The two supported flags are:
-  * `kNodeFlagChildrenChanged`: The sibling child list has been modified
+  * `kNodeFlagChildChanged`: The sibling child list has been modified
   * `kNodeFlagModified`: Some property of this node has changed.

 Drawing nodes come in the following types: